Italian Panzanella salad with roast chicken

-- Preheat the oven to 180°C, fan-assisted.
+- Preheat the oven to 180°C, fan assisted.

 - Place the chicken legs on a baking tray and rub with a little of olive oil before sprinkling with oregano and a pinch of salt.
-Place in the oven, alongside the two bell peppers (standing upright) on the baking tray.
+Place in the oven, alongside the two bell peppers (standing upright), on the baking tray.

 - Roast the chicken for 40-50 minutes until cooked and cook the peppers until blistered and collapsing.

-- Once cooked, remove the peppers carefully from the oven, and place immediately in a plastic ziplock bag.
+- Once cooked, remove the peppers carefully from the oven, and immediately place in a plastic zip lock bag.

 - Seal the bag and set aside for around 20 minutes until cool enough to touch.
 Once ready, remove the peppers from the bag, cut out the stalk and seeds and slice into thin strips.